The Four Noble Truths and The Eightfold Path of Buddhism

 - right effort; guarding oneself against sensual thoughts or any desires that may interfere with the meditative practice.

-- right mindfulness; never be absent-minded, being conscious of what you are doing; this, encourages the mindfulness about the impermanence of body, feeling and mind, as well as to experience the five aggregates (skandhas), the five hindrances, the four True Realities and seven factors of awakening. and,
+- right mindfulness; never be absent-minded, being conscious of what you are doing; this, encourages the mindfulness about the impermanence of the body, feeling and mind, as well as to experience the five aggregates (skandhas), the five hindrances, the four True Realities and seven factors of awakening. and,

 Karmic Lives & Spiritual Lessons: